Social Skills Programs

 While a number of adolescents and young adults can benefit from group based social skills instruction, we find it beneficial to provide functional, community based opportunities to practice what we call Social Coaching.
 While still providing the necessary modified instruction as well as visual and technological supports, these programs use terminology, community engagement and projects that appeal to the growing sense of maturity, individual identity and desire for agency our older teens and young adults hold dear.

 From students who need some moderate support to gain the skills for an independent adulthood to clients who need ongoing functional support in pursuit of a life of dignity and active contribution to society, each member of the TDS community finds a place in our range of programs.
-Activities include communal art projects, planning and executing public events like karaoke night or collaboration with local non-profit fund raisers, and negotiating outings that challenge groups members to embrace a sense of adventure and social risk taking.
+Activities include communal art projects, planning and executing public events like karaoke night or collaboration with local non-profit fundraisers, and negotiating outings that challenge group members to embrace a sense of adventure and social risk taking.
 Other sessions prioritize functional skills of independent living.

 All programs for older teens and young adults are designed in response to the particular needs of each group.
 One constant in these programs is the particular value of our trained peer mentors.
 At this time in their lives, our students find special and deeply moving connections in the opportunity to build trust and friendships with kids their own age.
 The collaborative problem solving, practice with risk taking, and easing of worries about such things as dating, social media and the social dynamics of school are inspirational to see.
 The work of our mentors keeps us all closely tied to our mission of "Being the change" we wish to see in the world.